KartikC137/Smart-Contract-Development/foundry-decentralized-lottery/Notes.md

 ### Levels of Testing:

-// unit
+- unit
-// integrations
+- integrations
-// forked
+- forked
-// stagin <- run tests on a mainnent or testnet
+- staging <- run tests on a mainnent or testnet

 - Fuzz testing:
   Fuzz testing is a software testing technique that involves intentionally feeding invalid data into a program to find bugs, errors, and security risks.